V0v1kkk/WhisperVoiceInput/readme.md

 Global hotkey support is available on Windows, macOS, and Linux X11.
 It is automatically disabled on Wayland.
 Configure the hotkey in Settings → Global Hotkey by focusing the field and pressing your desired combination.
 A Reset button clears it.

+**Note for macOS users:** Global hotkeys are fully supported through the SharpHook library.
+No additional setup required.

 > Shortcuts are implemented with the [SharpHook](https://sharphook.tolik.io/) library.
 > Check its documentation for platform-specific limitations.